cferdinandi/adventure/content/rules.md

 No matter what they choose, they roll dice to determine whether or not they're successful.
 What happens as a result may impact the rest of the game.

-For example, if they agree to sell the baby dragon, or if they try to run but fail and the baby is stolen, they'll return back to Lacey with only four dragons.
-They might need to try to get the dragon back, or decide that that the amulet is worth more than whatever Lacey was offering.
+For example, if the players agree to sell the baby dragon, or if they try to run but fail and the dragon is stolen, they'll return back to Lacey with only four dragons.
+They might try to get the dragon back, or decide that that the amulet is worth more than whatever Lacey was offering.

 This adds another rich dimension to the game.